 There are a lot of different options in the world of cloth nappying, but I think it’s fair to say that most (all?!) cloth nappying parents (and many who didn’t plan to use cloth) have invested in a half dozen or more terry flats.

 Oftentimes, these weren’t bought to be used as nappies, but as spew rags and the like.
 And yet, few would deny the supreme practicality of a flat cloth nappy used for it’s intended purpose – even if only when the MCNs won’t dry quickly enough!

-I know I leaned on my flats extensively in the early weeks of Baby A’s life, and 6 months on, they still get a workout.
+I know I leaned on my flats extensively in the early weeks of my fifth baby's life, and 6 months on, they still get a workout.
 So it’s nice to have a nappy cover that can be just as practical.
-Multi-fit and multi-function: able to be used in conjunction with 5 different nappying options.
+Multi-fit and multi-function: able to be used in conjunction with 4 different nappying options.
 What’s not to love?!

 We’ve had the opportunity to play extensively with the Cómodo Wrap over the past 12 months and test it on two of our children, including our newest addition who is now 6 months.
 We have lots of life to get from this cover yet and we’ll post more pictures as she grows.

 All pictures below are taken of our 6 month old sporting the Cómodo Wrap multi-fit nappy cover from Seedling Baby.

 I’m a bit partial to a great bamboo fitted nappy, so we have a couple of Bubblebubs Bamboo Delights in our stash.
 The Cómodo Wrap fits beautifully over these and would fit similarly over the other popular fitted nappies, such as the Baby Beehinds bamboo or hemp fitted, Kissaluvs, Bam Bams and the GroVia Kiwi Pie.
 If using them over dedicated fitted night nappies, we recommend sizing the riser snaps out to the next stage.